Frequently Asked Questions

 Q: Do you know of any dice games almost as good as Dragon Dice?

 A: I like Chaos Progenitus.
 I've also started collecting Chaos Progenitus.
 See the link on the bottom.
 Chaos Progenitus is a quick play game.
 It's also quite simple.
+Note that SFR has gotten the rights to Chaos Progenitus/Demon Dice, and made it into a new game: Daemon Dice.
 I've tried Dicemaster, Marvel Super Dice, and Star Trek Dice games.
 Dicemaster is one of those games that has tons of rules that you have to learn before you can even setup the game.
 It's fun to play, but not a quick game.
 Marvel Super Dice looks simple, but since there are so many character dice, you have to keep the reference chart handy to know what the special power is for the face side of the die.
 It is a another quick play game otherwise.
 I've yet to figure out how to play Star Trek Dice.
 I picked up a box of Pracoro (Pokemon dice).
 Since it's all in Japanese, I'm having a hard time figuring it out.
 Dragon Dice, Chaos Progenitus, and Dicemaster are the only dice games that only require the dice and the rules.
 No playing boards, cards or other accessories are required.
 Marvel Super Dice requires a playing board.
 Star Trek Dice requires a status panel (playing board).
 Pracoro requires counters, cards, and other little pieces of plastic (I don't know what they all are for).

 Top of page